 Are Male Wolves Bigger Than Females?

-As with a lot of mammals, the male wolf is slightly bigger than the female.
-Both their size and weight are more significant than the females, with more mass to their bodies.
+As with many mammals, the male wolf is slightly bigger than the female.
+Their size and weight are more significant than the females, with more mass in their bodies.

 How Tall is a Wolf?

 The size of a wolf depends on the subspecies and the location of the wolf.
 The average height for a male gray wolf is 32 inches at the shoulder, with the female approximately 25 inches at shoulder height.
-This height is determined in the first two years of life, with not much height being added after this period.
+This height is determined in the first two years of life, with little size added after this period.

 Northwestern wolves are much larger than other subspecies of the gray wolf.
 The Northwestern wolf can reach up to 1 meter tall at shoulder height.
 The Mexican wolf rarely gets past 81cm at shoulder height.